Heaven Is Not What I Did Yesterday

 (By the way, it seems I might be secretly German, considering how many of the German words resonate with me... gaaahhh!).

 At the end of the day, what it takes to finally try something new, is the same thing to be someone new.
+You just do it.
 You step, or leap, off the threshold.I scoff at this fear even as I have it myself.

 I rolled my eyes listening to corporate colleagues asking to be walked through step by step on how to get a taxi from Goa airport, in a prep call for a corporate volunteer program.
 Even though I was also secretly nervous to go to India for the first time, and have to find the hotel myself.